egorskb/AI_CopyPaste/README.md

 and pressing Enter 4.
 Wait for the installation to complete

-The installation script will create a virtual environment for the AI Clipboard Manager and install all required Python packages automatically.
+The installation software will create a virtual environment for the AI Clipboard Manager and install all required Python packages automatically.
 Once the installation is complete, the AI Clipboard Manager will run automatically.

 ### Mac or Linux

 1. Open Terminal
 2. Navigate to the directory where you've saved the AI Clipboard Manager code
-3. Run the install-mac.sh script by typing
+3. Run the mac.sh script by typing

 ```bash
 ./mac.sh